dstrail/simpleapiworkshop/content/010_access_to_cloud9/_index.md

 3. Review the options and Create!

-After a few minutes...
+After a few minutes your Cloud 9 environment is created!

 ![** cloud9 logo will show up **](/images/creating-cloud-9.png)

-...your Cloud 9 environment is created!
+{{% notice note %}}
+The creation of the instance can take a little longer than the time-out on the page, a refresh of the page should provide access
+{{% /notice %}}

 There are a few more configuration steps then we can start: